NeroReflex/pam_login_ng/README.md

 # polyauth

-A greeter with the additional (and totally optional) feature of shielding the real password behind another password that can be unlocked by various means while logging in:
+A pam plugin with the additional (and totally optional) feature of shielding the real password behind another password that can be unlocked by various means while logging in:
     - __autologin__: provide autologin functionality that has been long lost in systemd-homed
     - __secondary password(s)__: allow the use of one or more secondary passwords